MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

     > [!div class="mx-imgBorder"]
     > :::image type="content" source="media/07e6d4119f265037e3b80a20a73b856f.png" alt-text="The page of Managed Google Play in the Microsoft Intune admin center portal" lightbox="media/07e6d4119f265037e3b80a20a73b856f.png":::

-4. You'll be presented with the permissions that Defender for Endpoint obtains for it to work.
-Review them and then select **Approve**.
+4. When you're prompted to approve permissions for Defender for Endpoint obtains, review he information, and then select **Approve**.

     :::image type="content" source="media/206b3d954f06cc58b3466fb7a0bd9f74.png" alt-text="The permissions approval page in the Microsoft Defender 365 portal" lightbox="media/206b3d954f06cc58b3466fb7a0bd9f74.png":::

-5. You'll be presented with the Approval settings page.
-The page confirms your preference to handle new app permissions that Defender for Endpoint on Android might ask.
+5. On the Approval settings page, review your preference to handle new app permissions that Defender for Endpoint on Android might ask.
 Review the choices and select your preferred option.
 Select **Done**.

     By default, managed Google Play selects **Keep approved when app requests new permissions**.